greblus/aspeqt/README.md

 ## License

-See `license.txt` for the full text.
+See `src/license.txt` for the full text.

 * Original code up to version 0.6.0 — Copyright 2009 by Fatih Aygün.
 * Updates since v0.6.0 — Copyright 2012 by Ray Ataergin.